 To change that we need to go back to where we were before.
 We just broke this model.

 Load the weights

-Let’s load the eight of the model we saved earlier as stage-1.
+Let’s load the weights of the model we saved earlier as stage-1.

 So now our model is back to where it was before we killed it.

 Let’s run learning rate finder.
 We will learn about it next week.

 This is the thing that figures out what is the fastest I can train this neural network without making it zip off the rails and get blown apart.

 we can plot the results about lr_find

 learn.recorder.plot() plt.title("Loss Vs Learning Rate")

 This will plot the result of our LR finder and what this basically shows you is the key parameter called a learning rate.
 The learning rate basically says how quickly are we updating the parameters in our model.
 The x-axis one here shows me what happens as I increase the learning rate.
 The y-axis shows what the loss is.
 So you can see, once the learning rate gets passed 10-4, our loss gets worse.
 We can check this by pressing shift+tab here, our learning defaults to 0.003 = 10-3.
 So you can see why our loss got worse.
 Because we are trying to fine-tune things now, we can’t use such a high learning rate.
 So based on the learning rate finder, we tried to pick something well before it started getting worse.
 So Jeremy decided to pick